TechCohort14/TA300-Testing-Automation/01_Testing-Automation_Intro.md

 Now that you have an idea of what a GitHub organization is, go ahead and discuss in your team what to name your Organization (please note that it must be a name used in a professional setting).
 Once you decide the name of the organization (you must review team name with project manager), one team member will [create](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch) it.

 After your organization is created you will [invite](https://docs.github.com/en/organizations/managing-membership-in-your-organization/inviting-users-to-join-your-organization) the other team members to join.
-They should accept the invitaion to join the organization.
+They should accept the invitation to join the organization.

 Once you have done these steps, you should have an organization and your team members should be part of it